SumoLogic/sumologic-documentation/docs/search/Lookup_Tables/02_Manage_and_Update_Lookup_Tables.md

 Before you start, create a .csv file that contains the data you want to merge.
 Note that:

--   The header of the .csv file must contain the primary key fields, or the merge operation will fail.
+* The header of the .csv file must contain the primary key fields, or the merge operation will fail.
--   If a primary key value in the .csv file matches an existing primary key value in the lookup table, the corresponding row in the table will be overwritten.
+* If a primary key value in the .csv file matches an existing primary key value in the lookup table, the corresponding row in the table will be overwritten.
--   If a primary key value in the .csv file does not match a primary key value in any row in the table, a new row will be added to the table.
+* If a primary key value in the .csv file does not match a primary key value in any row in the table, a new row will be added to the table.
--   Any rows that exist in the lookup table, but not in the .csv file, will remain unchanged.
+* Any rows that exist in the lookup table, but not in the .csv file, will remain unchanged.
--   If the first row of the file does not match the fields defined in the table schema, the updates in the file will be discarded, and the lookup table will not be updated.
+* If the first row of the file does not match the fields defined in the table schema, the updates in the file will be discarded, and the lookup table will not be updated.
--   If the .csv file contains additional columns (fields) that aren't defined in the table schema, the additional fields will be dropped during the merge operation.
+* If the .csv file contains additional columns (fields) that aren't defined in the table schema, the additional fields will be dropped during the merge operation.
--    If the file doesn't contain one or more columns (fields) that are defined the table schema, the merge operation. will fail.
+*  If the file does not contain one or more columns (fields) that are defined the table schema, the merge operation. will fail.
 The primary key(s) **must** be present in the file for the merge to succeed.